ashwinreddy/blog/_notes/Public/The Prince Returns.md

 feed: hide
 ---

-_The Prince Returns_ is an archetypal story closely following the [[Hero's Journey]] of the transformation from _ronin_ to _roshi_.
+_The Prince Returns_ is an archetypal story in [[Myth]] [[Literature]] closely following the [[Hero's Journey]] of the transformation from _ronin_ to _roshi_.
 It typically involves a young or middle-aged man who is of noble character.
 But they find themselves lost, either literally or metaphorically, from home and must complete a _nostos_, the voyage home.
 Along the way, they encounter a [[Sage]], or they become one themselves.

 We can find many examples in [[Classic book]]s.